doganseyfisen/ThereIsAnOrder/README.md

 - Once the application is running, open your web browser and go to `http://127.0.0.1:8000/`.
 - You can start managing orders through the user-friendly interface.

-## Contributing

-If you'd like to contribute to the project, please read the `CONTRIBUTING.md` file.

 ## License

 This project is distributed under the MIT License.
 For more information, see the [LICENSE](LICENSE) file.